Understanding online payroll

 Digital document storage keeps payroll records organized and accessible.
 Pay stubs generate automatically with each pay run, and W-2s are available for download at year-end.

-Both you and your employees can access these documents anytime from the cloud.
-Everything stays organized digitally.
+Both you and your employees can access these documents anytime from the cloud, keeping everything organized without paper filing.

 Mobile access for you and your team

 Mobile access lets you run payroll and review reports from anywhere.
-Employees can also check their pay information on their phones.
+Your employees can also check their pay information on their phones.

-Businesses with remote teams or field workers who aren't at a desk during the day benefit from mobile access.
+If you manage remote teams or field workers who aren't at a desk during the day, mobile payroll access keeps everyone connected to their pay information.

 Real-time payroll reporting